 It is important to note that the sternal rub, trapezius pinch and supraorbital pressure are all applied to the core of the body.
 Applying a peripheral pain stimulus to the extremities may lead to misinterpretation of the test results due to reflexes.

-This article, originally published on June 03, 2008, has been updated.
+This article, originally published in June 2008, has been updated with additional information.